nealcrook/nascom/ROM/simon/README.md

 is 8192 bytes in size (but with 2 large empty sections) and was supplied by Richard Espley

-The recreated source code is:

-    simon50.asm

-To assemble it, I use the GNU Z80 assembler (which is somewhat crude, but effective).
-The script check_rebuild builds the binary/listings from source and compares the resultant binaries with the golden binaries:

-    #!/bin/sh
-    #
-    # rebuild from source and check that the binary matches the golden version

-    z80asm -i simon50.asm -lsimon50.lst -osimon50.bin

-    # check
-    diff simon50.bin simon50.bin_golden

-This script should run "instantly" and produces no terminal output if the binary is generated correctly.

 # Guided disassembly